truenas/middleware/docs/userguide/truenas_jails.rst

  Guest		VMM?
 Running?	rcboot?
 Description freebsd10.3    NO      NO              NO              Thu_Mar_24_09:37:30_PDT_2016

-Note that the newly created guest is not running, nor is it set to automatically start ("rcboot:) when :command:`iohyve` starts.
+Note that the newly created guest is not running, nor is it set to automatically start (rcboot) when :command:`iohyve` starts.

 To install the guest using the specified ISO::